 Whether it’s blocking out activities that are going on in the office behind you or hiding the mess in your kitchen when working from home, blurring your background avoids any distractions during meetings and video calls.
 When joining a meeting, click background filters and select blur.

 Sometimes schedules don’t align and it isn’t possible for everybody to make your meeting.
-No worries – you can help them catch up by recording your meeting for them to view later.
-You can start recording your meeting by clicking the three-dot button in the control panel at the top of the meeting window and select start recording.
+No worries – you can help them catch up by recording your meeting by clicking the three-dot button in the control panel at the top of the meeting window and select start recording.
 The recording of the meeting will be available after it has ended.

 Using Together Mode makes meetings feel a little more personal by bringing your team together (literally) on the screen.
-When you use Together Mode, it positions all participants on a shared background, which makes it look like they are sitting together in one room.
+When you use Together Mode, it positions all participant on a shared background, which make it look like they are sitting together in one room.
 To activate Together Mode, go to your in-call background options.

 With multiple people contributing to the same conversation, replies can get mixed up with other messages.
 Make sure your answer is heard by finding the specific message you want to reply to and hover over the message with the cursor.
 When the toolbar with emoticons appears, click the three-dot icon and select Reply.
 You can then type a direct reply to this message.